Approximate Nearest Neighbors in the Space of Persistence Diagrams: Generating and Searching Persistence Keys

-where $\mathbb{L}$ denotes the set of all cubical lattices, $nn(p)$ maps each off-diagonal $p \in P$ to the index of the nearest lattice point and $e_i$ is the $i^{th}$ standard basis vector in $\Z^{a}$, where $a=\eta^2$; see \figref{snapping} for an example.
-For simplicity of the proofs to follow and so $\keyfcn$ is well-defined, we assume that no persistence point lies on a Voronoi edge of $\lattice{M}{\eta}$.
+where $\mathbb{G}$ denotes the set of all uniform grids, $nn(p)$ maps each off-diagonal~$p \in P$ to the index of the nearest grid point and $e_i$ is the $i^{th}$ standard basis vector in $\Z^{a}$, where $a=(\eta+1)^2 + 2(\eta + 1) + 1$; see \figref{snapping} for an example.
+For simplicity of the proofs to follow and so $\keyfcn$ is well-defined, we assume that no persistence point lies on a grid edge of $\lattice{M}{\eta}$ or equidistant to any two grid points.
 Of course, since many coordinates of $\key{\cdot}{\cdot}$ are zero, we store it using a sparse vector representation; moreover, for the empty diagram~$D$ (i.e., with no point but the line $y=x$), we notice that~$\key{D}{\cdot}=0$.

 \begin{remark} This vector could also correspond to a product of prime numbers, where $\{\sigma_j\}$ is an ordered set of $a$ prime numbers.
 Then, we have a unique integer $\prod_j \sigma_j^{v_j}$ for each vector $v=(v_1, v_2, \ldots, v_{a}) \in \Z^{a}$.
 Doing so would put us in the more conventional setting, where we have indices into a hash table instead of keys.
 However, we would then either need to have a pre-generated list of $a$ primes (which adds to our storage space) or must account for computing the primes (which adds time complexity). \end{remark}